Driver Operated Weighbridge Systems

 that it can be accessed without leaving the cab.
 Everything else is then automatic.
 If the system is fitted with a

-touchscreen, the driver can be selected, such as vehicle allocated to him, material carried, etc.,
+touchscreen, the driver can be selected, such as vehicle allocated to him,

 all on drop-down lists.